 Tips for houdinis who escape by halter removal

 A houdini showing off his escape artist skills

 - Mane trick: Take a piece of your horse's mane just behind the ears and braid a piece of twine or yarn into it.
 Then loop the braid around the halter crownpiece and tie it off so the piece of mane holds the crownpiece in place.

 - GreenGuard halter: If you aren't already using it, try the GreenGuard halter which has an adjustable throatlatch so you can get it more snug than a traditional halter.
 Having the throatlatch snug makes it much harder for the horse to pull the halter off over the ears.

-- Neck collar: Use a neck collar (sometimes called an ID collar or mare strap) or something similar (ex. cribbing strap) and place it around the horse's neck just behind the ears.
-Get it snug but not too tight (i.e. don't choke your horse!) - but snug enough that you can't pull it off over your horse's ears.
+- Neck strap: Use a neck collar (sometimes called an ID collar or mare strap) or something similar, like a cribbing strap, and place it around the horse's neck just behind the ears.
+Get it snug but not too tight - you don't want to choke your horse! - but snug enough that you can't pull it off over your horse's ears.
 Then attach your halter to the neck collar by looping the crownpiece through the neck collar.
 You can also use zip ties or twine to attach the halter to the neck collar.